 It is my love of creating new art and my Country that inspired me to become an artist.
 The colours and patterns of nature itself, stories from the past, the unique transformation of the land over the seasons . . . and my own special places that are etched in my memory — these are places I regularly visit.
 It is through my art I aim to reflect and share with others — in a contemporary way — my stories, culture and my Country.
 My style also reflects my individuality . . .
 I want my work to tell my stories in an innovative way.
 I want to introduce new work, to maintain a point of difference.
 I want to redefine and not recycle.

-Grass Seed Rain and November Grass are on view in ‘GOMA Q: Contemporary Queensland Art’ at the Gallery of Modern Art (GOMA) until 11 October.
-The accompanying publication profiles the latest innovations and achievements by some of Queensland’s leading visual artists working across drawing, painting, photography, video, installation, performance, ceramics and sculpture.
+The accompanying publication for ‘GOMA Q: Contemporary Queensland Art’ profiles the latest innovations and achievements by some of Queensland’s leading visual artists working across drawing, painting, photography, video, installation, performance, ceramics and sculpture.